IreneSophia/EMBA_FER/README.md

 ## Variables

-Data is shared as RDS files which can be read into R. In the following, you can find a description of the columns contained in the data frame saved in these files.
+Data is shared in RDS and RData files which can be read into R. In the following, you can find a description of the columns contained in the data frame saved in these files.

 ### `FER_data.RData`